 Bloating will usually go away by itself if you adjust your diet for a while.
 Cut down on salty foods, carbohydrates and fizzy drinks.
 For some people, it can help to avoid foods that contain onion or garlic, wheat, rye, lactose products or stone fruit.

-Bloating caused by constipation can be treated by eating more high-fibre foods, increasing the amount that you drink, and exercising regularly.
+Bloating caused by constipation can be treated by eating more high-fibre foods, increasing the amount of water that you drink, and exercising regularly.
 Some people may need laxatives to treat constipation.

-If you have a medical condition such as coeliac disease or IBS, you will need to follow a strict diet to prevent bloating and other symptoms.
-Studies have shown that following the low FODMAP diet can help with IBS.
+If you have a medical condition such as coeliac disease, you will need to follow a strict diet to prevent bloating and other symptoms.
+If you have IBS, following a high-fibre diet and the low FODMAP diet may help.
 This involves cutting out some dairy products, wheat and other grains, and some fruits and vegetables.
 Talk to a health professional such as your doctor or a dietitian before starting this diet to make sure it is right for you.

 If you have a food intolerance, you may need to try an elimination diet to find out which food or foods are causing your problems.
 Your doctor or dietitian will advise you.